Windswept Adan: Critical reception

 Windswept Adan was met with widespread critical acclaim.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 82, based on 6 reviews.

 Several reviewers praised the worldbuilding and atmosphere of Windswept Adan.
 Beats Per Minutes chief editor Chase McMullen considered it to be her most ambitious effort yet, describing the album as "an aquatic world to be lost within" and citing the songs "Parfum d'étoiles", "Kirinakijima", and "Chinuhaji" as contributors to the album's ethereal feeling.
 Financial Times David Honigmann commended its narrative and highlighted "Easter Lily" as the point at which the album's elements came together most effectively.
 Emily Mackay of The Observer lauded Aoba's storytelling and complimented the gentle compositions of "Prologue" and "Luminescent Creatures", while Mojo's Andy Cowan said that Aoba's performances and orchestration on the album made for an immersive and calming listening experience.

 Critics also underscored the album's production and stylistic range, with many framing it in relation to Aoba's past works.
-For Sputnikmusic, JohnnyoftheWell applauded the production on Windswept Adan as cohesive and polished, and remarked that the album offers a fresh and unique listening experience despite differing sonically from Aoba's earlier releases.
-However, they criticized Umebayashi's arrangement on the single "Porcelain" as lackluster and tedious.
 In a review for Pitchfork, Shy Thompson wrote that on the album, Aoba had embraced a wide range of sounds while retaining the sentimental and imaginative qualities that had defined her previous works.
 Loud and Quiets Charlotte Marston welcomed the album's change of pace, commenting that its diverse instrumentation gave it more complexity than the rest of Aoba's discography and highlighted the first three tracks, "Prologue", "Pilgrimage", and "Porcelain", as indicative of a transition in her musical style.
 In Uncut, Stephen Dalton appraised it as exceptionally well-crafted and wrote that its blend of nostalgic influences with modern ambient sounds was executed smoothly.
 The Guardian writer John Lewis said that on Windswept Adan, Aoba was able to emulate the style of other artists while remaining distinct in her creative approach.

 Windswept Adan was featured on Beats Per Minutes list of the top 50 albums of 2020, ranking at number 18.
 The album was ranked fifth on The Guardians list of the top 10 best contemporary albums of 2021.